 The choice between these option instruments and straightforward exchange contracts normally comes down to the following considerations:

 - If the home currency spot rate is at a historical low point against the export receipt currency (say based on long-term average rates) and the lead-indicators point to a greater probability of appreciation of the home currency than further depreciation, the choice of hedge instrument is going to be heavily weighted to straight forwards.

 - If the home currency spot rate is at a historical high point against the export receipt currency (based on long-term average rates) and the lead-indicators point to a greater probability of depreciation of the home currency than further appreciation, the choice of hedge instrument is more likely to be buying outright call options on the home currency.

-- When the currency pairs are trading closer to long-term average levels and there is no clear indication on future direction either way, collar options fulfill the objective of being hedged at an acceptable rate (the cap), however leaving some opportunity to participate in favorable market rate movements at least down to the collar floor level.
+- When the currency pairs are trading closer to long-term average levels and there is no clear indication on future direction, either way, collar options fulfil the objective of being hedged at an acceptable rate (the cap), however leaving some opportunity to participate in favourable market rate movements at least down to the collar floor level.